exceptionless/Website/2016-08-01-real-time-app-configuration-event-settings.md

 **Common Methods**

 If your code has shared utility methods that may generate a bunch of errors, this could be useful.
-Enter a comma delimited list of common method names that shouldn&#8217;t be used as stacking targets, and they will be ignored.
+Enter a comma delimited list of common method names that shouldn't be used as stacking targets, and they will be ignored.

 #### Spam Detection